This is an excerpt from ALABAMA FOOTPRINTS Pioneers: Lost & Forgotten Stories (Volume 3) First Edition

 When peace finally came between the United States and Great Britain, the colonists acquired the territory east of the Mississippi and north of the 31st latitude.
 Spain disputed the United States claim south of the latitude of 30-28 and only released the claim after Gen. Thomas R. Pinkney visited Madrid in 1795.
 Spain continued to hold some control of the disputed territory until 1798.
+(Continued below)

 Rush to the West

-There was an tremendous rush of people to the West after the Revolutionary War.
+There was a tremendous rush of people to the West after the Revolutionary War.
 The state of Georgia immediately asserted her ownership to the immense region between the Chattahoochee River and the Mississippi River which included the future State of Alabama and began to make preparations for colonization.

 In 1785, a party of settlers set out into the wilds of Alabama to organize counties.
-First, they organized the portion all the portion of Alabama lying north of the Tennessee river into a county they named Houston after Governor John Houston of Georgia.
+First, they organized the portion all the portion of Alabama lying north of the Tennessee River into a county they named Houston after Governor John Houston of Georgia.
 Muscle Shoals was the first seat of government in this county.
-Houston did not remain a county for long due to slow immigration and the early settlers fear of the Indians in the wilds of Alabama.
+Houston did not remain a county for long due to slow immigration and the early settlers’ fear of the Indians in the wilds of Alabama.
 The settlement was abandoned and the party returned to Georgia.